lugu/toner_chip_reset/README.md

 To recap, we can expect the following informations in the EEPROM
 memory:

-* a standard header to verify if the EEPROM is correctly workding
+* a standard header to verify if the EEPROM is correctly working
 * a part number for model compatibility
 * a status/error value (to signal when the toner has caused a problem)
 * a 'dot' count number (and/or the number of printed pages)